Fair Share Amendment

 - An important step towards tax justice and racial equity

-Voters will decide on the Fair Share Amendment on the November 2022 ballot.
+Voters decided YES on the Fair Share Amendment on the November 2022 ballot.

 Why is Fair Share so important?